Seville Itineraries

 What time is best to visit Metropol Parasol Seville?

-We recommend to visit the Metropol Parasol in the evening, around sunset or after dark as the wooden structure is beautifully lit and the views are especially impressive with Seville’s skyline illuminated.
+We recommend visiting the Metropol Parasol in the evening, around sunset or after dark as the wooden structure is beautifully lit and the views are especially impressive with Seville’s skyline illuminated.
 However, this time is very popular so if you prefer fewer crowds, visiting early in the morning is also a good option.

 More on Visit-Seville